thycotic/dsv-docs/product/authent-azure-aws/index.md

 This example assumes that you:

 * have your own thy CLI configured locally with an admin account
-* created an IAM role in the AWS Console
+* created an IAM Role in the AWS Console
-* launched an EC2 instance using the IAM role
+* launched an EC2 instance using the IAM Role
 * [downloaded](https://dsv.thycotic.com/downloads) the thy CLI onto the EC2 instance

-Create a corresponding role in DSV with the external-id of the IAM role’s ARN.
+Create a corresponding Role in DSV with the external-id of the IAM Role’s ARN.

 ```bash
 thy role create --name test-role --external-id